aryankashyap7/CheatSheets-for-Developers/CheatSheets/java-cheatsheet.md

 	import java.util.Scanner
 	Scanner s = new Scanner(System.in);

-	// input for a integer.
+	// input for an integer.
 	int a = s.nextInt();

 	// input for a string.